 ALGAL BIOMASS USE IN SCOPE AUTHORITY DESCRIPTION

 Use of whole algae biomass or its components in animal food for pet food No N/A

 Use of whole algae biomass or its components in animal food for aquaculture feed (finfish and crustaceans) No N/A

 Color additives (human or animal food, drugs, and human cosmetics) No N/A

 Chemicals and d Materials

 Plastics, polymers, resins, and lubricants No N/A

 Cosmetics and personal well-being products No N/A

 Industrial colorants, dyes, and inks No N/A

 Building or construction material No N/A

 Biomedical polymers No N/A

 Energy

 Biofuel No N/A

 Biopower No N/A

 Refining of biocrude into biofuel No N/A

 Blending of biofuels with fossil feedstocks No N/A

-Services
+Servio es

 Wastewater treatment No N/A

 ALGAL BIOMASS USE IN SCOPE AUTHORITY DESCRIPTION Impaired water remediation No N/A Utilization of gaseous industrial emissions No N/A Utilization of gaseous power-plant emissions No N/A Soil amendment (biofertilizer) and reclamation No N/A Deacidification Yes NOAA Ocean Acidification Program supports research that focuses on economically and ecologically important marine species, including algae production that may help to improve ocean chemistry.
-Restoration of ecosystem services Coral Reef Conservation Act a NOAA to remove invasive all that may threaten the survive coral reefs.
-NOAA has author to protect and restore algae may be designated as critic habitat for protected species for kelp that has been design as essential fish habitat by e the Regional Fishery Manage Councils or NOAA Fisherie Oversight of Indirect Uses and Applications Transport/sale of bioproducts No N/A
+Restoration of ecosystem services Yes Coral Reef Conservation Act allows NOAA to remove invasive algae that may threaten the survival of coral reefs.
+NOAA has authority to protect and restore algae that may be designated as critical habitat for protected species, or for kelp that has been designated as essential fish habitat by either the Regional Fishery Management Councils or NOAA Fisheries.
+Oversight of Indirect Uses and Applications Transport/sale of bioproducts No N/A